 In 2014, classrooms were re-organized to provide for The Zone, the novel learning environment for a new and exciting adolescent program serving ages 12 to 14 years.
 With a curriculum based on the four Foundation Cornerstones, the adolescents in this program are wholeheartedly embracing 21st century education.

 In 2015, the school commenced the reorganization of the Infant, Toddler and Casa programs that was required by the new licensing process under Ontario’s Bill 10.
-Despite this being a very challenging process, the school administration was determined to remain committed to the principles of Montessori learning programs for preschoolers, and proceeded to design their innovative Prima Casa program to accommodate the needs of three year olds while adhering to the legislated requirements.
+Despite this being a very challenging process, the school administration remained committed to the principles of Montessori learning programs for preschoolers, and proceeded to design their innovative Early Years program to accommodate the needs of three year olds while adhering to the legislated requirements.

 The Leadership Team, made up of Principal, Vice Principals and other key staff members, continues to be instrumental in the ongoing development of students, faculty and facilities.